 TOEFL or equivalent scores are required if English is not your native language, or if your undergraduate instruction was not in English.
 SLIS requires minimum TOEFL scores of 580 (paper-based); 237 (computer based test CBT); or 92 (internet based iBT); IELTS score of 7; or MELAB of 82.
 For more information about admission to the master's program, see SLIS MA Application.

-The School of Library and Information Studies requires a GPA of 3.0 (on a 4.0 scale) or better in the last 60 hours of academic credit earned, a master's degree in library and information studies or other appropriate field; a detailed written statement of the area of research interest, fit with current faculty and the purpose for pursuing doctoral study; and an interview with the school's Ph.D.
-Committee or other faculty members serving on the committee's behalf.
+Ph.D. admissions at the School of Library and Information Studies require GRE scores, a GPA of 3.0 (on a 4.0 scale) or better in the last 60 hours of academic credit earned; a master's degree in an appropriate field; a detailed written statement of the area of research interest, fit with current faculty and the purpose for pursuing doctoral study; and an interview with the school's Ph.D. committee or other faculty members serving on the committee's behalf.
 International students must meet Graduate School language and degree requirements.
-GRE scores are not required for admission to this school.

 Applicants whose GPA falls below the required level must provide other evidence of academic ability.
 (Advice on the type of evidence appropriate to the applicant should be requested from the administrator of the doctoral program.)
 Applicant qualifications for admission will be reviewed by the school's Ph.D. committee, which will make an admissions recommendation to the director who, in turn, makes a recommendation to the Graduate School.
 The criteria used in this review include academic promise, the probability that the school's doctoral program will meet the goals and research interests of the applicant, and that the applicant will be able to complete the program successfully.
 Under certain circumstances, admission may be approved on a probationary basis or with deficiencies.
 Students will not normally be permitted to continue longer than the first year on probation.
 For more information see the PhD program admissions page.

 For more information: School of Library and Information Studies, 4217 Helen C. White Hall, 600 North Park Street, Madison, WI 53706; 608-263-2900; fax 608-263-4849.; email@example.com ; www.slis.wisc.edu.

 Feedback, questions or accessibility issues: comments

-© 2012 Board of Regents of the University of Wisconsin System
+© 2014 Board of Regents of the University of Wisconsin System